-Although the cafe part of the Hub is back open, unfortunately coronavirus restrictions mean that our meeting room will remain closed for the time being.
+During this period of uncertainty and changing coronavirus restrictions, unfortunately our meeting room will remain closed for the time being.

 If you are part of a voluntary group that is interested in holding online meetings during this time, but are not sure how to get started, feel free to contact our coordinator for some advice: email@example.com